 With a family lawyer, you’ll have an expert to talk with about how to get through this.
 They’ll counsel you on what you should do, and will always be there to help.

 Contact a dedicated family law specialist at Scott M. Brown & Associates at 281-612-8241 for a consultation.
-We have offices located in Angleton, Webster/Clear Lake, and Pearland.
+We have offices located in Angleton, League City/Clear Lake, and Pearland.